 Professional plumbers can charge a very hefty fee to install an under-sink or countertop RO option.
 Basically, whatever they can get away with.

-Most reverse osmosis systems are actually pre-built, requiring little assembly which makes it ridiculously easy to install.
+Most reverse osmosis systems are actually pre-built, requiring little assembly which makes it ridiculously easy to install for free.

 At first glance the installation can look complicated but if another human can do it, so can you.